 Bank of America began in 1904 when Italian-American Amadeo Giannini founded the "Bank of Italy" in San Francisco.
 Set in a former saloon, Giannini initially began the bank as a way to provide loans to immigrants, middle-class Americans, and farmers denied services by major financial institutions of the time period.
 As deposits grew and word of mouth carried, the name was changed to "Bank of America," which Giannini felt better expressed the mission of his bank.

 Expansion, acquisitions, and branch openings quickly followed.
-Giannini's tiny bank grew to a powerhouse which backed everything from Disney's production of to the early start-up of Hewlett-Packard.
+Giannini's tiny bank grew into a powerhouse that backed everything from Disney movies like "Snow White and the Seven Dwarves" to the early start-up of Hewlett-Packard.

 With the perks of a big bank, though, come drawbacks.
-Tales of never-ending bureaucracy, slow turnaround times for mortgages, impersonal customer service, and widely charged fees have a long history in criticisms of Bank of America.
-The image of Bank of America as a giant unconcerned with customer service has caused a small but vocal minority to jump ship for local banks.
+Tales of never-ending bureaucracy, slow turnaround times for mortgages, impersonal customer service, and extra fees have dogged Bank of America for years.
+The image of Bank of America as a giant, unconcerned with customer service, has caused a small but vocal minority to jump ship for local banks.

-Send wires online to accounts in the US and abroad.
-Just enter the routing information, go through a few security checks, and sending money is as simple as a few clicks of a button.
+Bank of America also makes it easy to wire money to accounts in the US and abroad through online tools.
+After entering the routing information and passing through a few security checks, sending money is as simple as a few clicks or taps.

 Like many major national banks, one of Bank of America persistent draws is its ability to be a one-stop shop for clients.
 From checking and savings accounts to investment portfolios, to mortgages and small business loans, a customer can access nearly any financial service they'd like from Bank of America.
 However many accounts or services a customer has with BofA, they can all be accessed through a single app, with a single Bank of America login ID.